scharfmn/desnos/README.md

 A George Mason student, Nihaal Prasad, contributed a third language event, also implemented here in the same manner: after:
  - https://desnos.herokuapp.com/demo/after/add

 I ended up naming our Heroku deployment desnos, rather than Narayanan or language_events, but it doesn’t feel right.

-The current endpoints should still be deployed and available.
-(Note: free-tier Heroku Redis says that it does not persist: it self-erases after 24 hours if one does not upgrade to a non-free tier.)
+The current endpoints should still be deployed and available for up 1000 hours of use a month.
+The app "sleeps" after 30 mins of inactivity, and takes about 20 seconds to come up on an initial request following an inactive period.
+Free-tier Heroku Redis says that it does not persist: it self-erases after 24 hours if one does not upgrade to a non-free tier.

+Enjoy!